 When processing time is complete, turn off the heat, and let the canner cool down and settle for about 5 minutes.

-Spread a kitchen towel on the counter.
-Remove the cover by tilting the lid away from you so that steam does not burn your face.
+Spread a dry kitchen towel on the counter.
+Remove the cover by tilting lid away from you so that steam does not burn your face.